 Why do I need a humidifier?

 A humidifier helps in maintaining the indoor humidity level.
 It can help combat and improve a lot of health and skin issues that occur due to dry air.
-Dry air that is devoid of moisture is not only bad for your health but can also affect your home’s infrastructure and interior.
+The dry air that is devoid of moisture is not only bad for your health but can also affect your home’s infrastructure and interior.
 Humidifiers help your wooden flooring and furniture last longer.
 They prevent the wallpaper from cracking and static electricity from building up.

 What is the ideal humidity level that I should maintain?

 A humidity level between 30% to 50% is considered to be healthy and ideal.
-Low humidity levels below 30% can increase the likelihood of spreading cold and flu virus.
+Low humidity levels below 30% can increase the likelihood of spreading cold and flu viruses.
 It can also lead to respiratory issues.
 On the other hand, humidity levels higher than 50% can make your home a breeding ground for bacteria and mold, dust mites, and pests.
 So, both high and low levels of humidity can lead to a plethora of health issues.
 Thus, we recommend you to maintain humidity levels between 45% to 50%.

-Are humidifiers safe for children’s room?
+Are humidifiers safe for children’s rooms?

 Humidifiers are known to ease a lot of problems caused by dry air.
 These devices need regular maintenance to provide benefits.
 Make sure you clean the humidifier thoroughly and operate it as per the instructions so that it doesn’t become a health hazard.
 Warm mist humidifiers emit steam, which can burn your child.
 Keep them out of your children’s reach.
 Also, before introducing a humidifier in your child’s room, do consult your doctor and ask for the ideal humidity levels to be maintained.